 One of the determinants of demand is consumer income.
 A change in income can cause a shift in demand curve.
-In case of a normal good, an increase in income increases demand and causes an outwards (right-ward) in the demand curve.
+In case of a normal good, an increase in income increases demand and causes an outwards (right-ward) shift in the demand curve.
 But in case of an inferior good, an increase in income decreases demand and shifts the demand curve inwards (left-ward).
-An Engel curve captures this relationship between income and demand.
+This is how an Engel curve shows whether a good is a normal good or inferior good.

-Since in case of a normal good, quantity demand increases with increase in income.
-This causes the Engel curve to have a positive slope.
+Since in case of a normal good, quantity demand increases with increase in income, it causes the Engel curve to have a positive slope.
 On the other hand, in case of an inferior good, the Engel curve has negative slope.

 Engel curves are also related to the income elasticity of demand: where the income elasticity of demand is positive, Engel curves slope upwards and where the income elasticity of demand is negative, Engel curve slopes downwards.